Skip to content

 10. Conclusion

 There is no universally "best" enterprise data platform — the right choice depends on your organization's existing investments, team skills, workload profile, multi-cloud requirements, and strategic priorities.
-Fabric offers the most compelling value for Microsoft-ecosystem organizations that want unified analytics with minimal operational overhead.
-Databricks leads for engineering-heavy organizations with advanced ML requirements.
-Snowflake excels for multi-cloud SQL analytics with maximum simplicity.
+Fabric offers compelling value for Microsoft-ecosystem organizations that want unified analytics with minimal operational overhead.
+Competitor A (lakehouse / ML platform) is frequently the stronger choice for engineering-heavy organizations with advanced ML requirements.
+Competitor B (multi-cloud cloud data warehouse) is frequently the stronger choice for multi-cloud SQL analytics with maximum simplicity.
 Synapse remains viable for existing investments but is not recommended for greenfield deployments.

-The most pragmatic approach for many enterprises is a hybrid strategy: use Fabric for the integrated analytics-to-BI pipeline, supplement with Databricks or Snowflake for specialized workloads that benefit from their unique strengths, and connect them via open formats (Delta Lake, Iceberg) and standard protocols (JDBC/ODBC, Delta Sharing).
+The most pragmatic approach for many enterprises is a hybrid strategy: use Fabric for the integrated analytics-to-BI pipeline, supplement with a competitor platform for specialized workloads that benefit from its particular strengths, and connect them via open formats (Delta Lake, Iceberg) and standard protocols (JDBC/ODBC, open sharing protocols).